mikesmayer/rails-todo/assignment.md

 **Objectives:**

-* Practice creating a rails CRUD todo!
+* Practice creating a rails CRUD todo using our Dawgs app as a guide.

 **Story**